 - Free Case Review

-Watch a video of birth injury attorneys Jesse Reiter and Rebecca Walsh discussing birth asphyxia long-term effects.
+Watch a video of birth injury attorneys Jesse Reiter and Rebecca Walsh discussing the long-term effects of birth asphyxia.
 Birth asphyxia can often be prevented if the baby is quickly delivered at the first signs of distress.
 Failure to quickly deliver the baby can cause prolonged oxygen deprivation, hypoxic-ischemic encephalopathy (HIE), permanent brain damage, and conditions such as cerebral palsy.